 University of Utah Research Park’s investment in Smart Rain’s commercial smart irrigation technology paid for itself within the first season of use.
 While the controller and sensors were initially installed on a few properties on the Research Park, Smart Rain now covers 55 acres.
 With Smart Rain, the Research Park has saved 25 million gallons of water and $120,000 on water bills.
 These savings have put the University of Utah Research Park in line with their water conservation goals, as well as their water budget.

-Bringing smart water technology to your property is easy—all you have to do is get in touch.
-We’ll evaluate your current irrigation system and show you the value that Smart Rain will bring.
+Bringing intelligent water technology to your property is easy—all you have to do is get in touch.
+We’ll evaluate your landscaping's current sprinkler systems and show you the value that our systems and controllers will bring.
 We’re ready when you are.